-Less than a week after he shattered the single-day cash winnings record on Jeopardy, James Holzhauer did it AGAIN by winning more than a million dollars!
+A month after he shattered the single-day cash winnings record on Jeopardy, James Holzhauer wowed AGAIN by winning more than two million dollars!
 As he continues to rack up the cash, get all the info on this game show sensation.

 Update (4/24/2019): After 14 days, James Holzhauer’s total winnings have topped $1 million.
 He pulled in $118,816 on the episode that aired on April 23, bringing his total earnings to $1,061,554.
 He’s only the second person to bring in over $1 million in regular-season games.
 The first, Ken Jennings, won $2,520,700 during a 74-game winning streak.
 “Despite what ‘The Social Network’ says, $1 million felt really cool,” Holzhauer said in a statement, per CNN.
 At this rate, James will easily smash Ken’s record in nearly half the time.

 Original: Just picture Alex Trebek saying the following.
 “This contestant broke the record for most money won during a single episode of Jeopardy on April 17, a record he set himself a week before.”
 If you answered with “Who is James Holzhauer,” you’d be correct.
 The 34-year-old took home $131,127 on Wednesday, thus breaking the record he set a week before when he won $110,914.
 It was his 10th straight victory, and his overall winnings now amount to $697,787.
 He’s only second to Jeopardy icon Ken Jennings, who won $2.5 million during his legendary 74-day winning streak.
 As James continues his seemingly unstoppable run to the top, here’s what you need to know about him: